 We’re not going to lie.
 They are a lot of work, but the working is meaningful.
 We found on average our math grades improved and students were able to retain more of their learning year over year.
 Read more to find out how we use them in our classroom as one way to develop number sense.[Read more…] about How to Use Interactive Notebooks to Teach Number Sense

 Near the end of the summer we opened it up and it CHANGED OUR WORLD.
 We will never teach math the same way again.
-That being said, there are a few things we learned about the process and we wanted to share these tips with you so you don’t have to spend so much time figuring things out yourself.[Read more…] about Things We Learned From Interactive Math Notebooks
+That being said, there are a few things we learned about the process and we wanted to share these tips with you so you don’t have to spend so much time figuring things out yourself.[Read more…] about How to Change Math With Interactive Notebooks